 - To reduce the amount of carbs and fat per serving, you can omit the chocolate chips, though I wouldn’t recommend this!
 If you make them without chocolate chips, 1/8th of the recipe will be 14C/11F/5P.

-- I used Now Foods Organic Liquid Stevia Drops, which is optional but I wanted the recipe to be a little sweeter than with just the banana and protein powder.
-Sweeten to your own preference using the stevia drops or powdered stevia.
-If you’re skipping the stevia, make sure you have nice, ripe, spotty bananas for the best taste.
+- I used 1 tsp raw stevia, which is optional but I wanted the recipe to be a little sweeter than with just the banana and protein powder.
+Sweeten to your own preference using the stevia drops, powdered stevia, coconut sugar or pure maple syrup.
+If you’re skipping the added sweetener, make sure you have nice, ripe, spotty bananas for the best taste.
 They’re still really good without the added sweetener.